jguyon/libft/README.md

 make # Compile the library
-make fclean debug # Recompile with debug flags make check # Compile and run the tests make fclean && make release check # Test the release version of the library echo "DEFAULT_BUILD = debug" > local.mk # Compile the debug version by default on your local machine npm install -g node-tap && echo "PROVE = tap" > local.mk # Change the tap output processor for tests cd /some/neat/new/project \
+make fclean debug # Recompile with debug flags make check # Compile and run the tests make TESTS="test_strlen test_strcpy" check # Run only a subset of tests make fclean && make all check # Test the release version of the library echo ".DEFAULT_GOAL := debug" > local.mk # Compile the debug version by default on your local machine npm install -g node-tap && echo "PROVE = tap" > local.mk # Change the tap output processor for tests cd /some/neat/new/project \
     && git subtree add --prefix=libft https://github.com/jguyon/libft.git \